-A balanced budget position moving into 2020/21 was agreed by the Council on 9 March 2020, reflecting well on the budget decisions taken to date by the Council towards addressing the medium-term savings requirement it is facing, while also incorporating significant temporary investment in measures to invest in Renfrewshire's infrastructure and communities.
-The Council also agreed a 4.64% council tax increase for 2020/21, which was lower than the 4.79% cap set by the Scottish Government.
+A balanced budget position moving into 2021/22 was agreed by the Council on 4 March 2021, reflecting well on the previous budget decisions taken by the Council towards addressing the medium-term savings requirement it is facing.
+No new savings decisions were included in the agreed budget for 2021/22, reflecting the temporary pause of the Council's Right for Renfrewshire programme.
+Temporary investment in measures to assist Renfrewshire's communities recover from the pandemic were agreed, including a freeze in council tax which formed part of the conditional grant offer from the Scottish Government.